IvanchoBonilla/Getting-and-Cleaning-Project/README.md

 ###Function 2 - Extracts only the measurements mean and standard derivation

-By means of dataset created on the step above is where the '`dplyr`'s package functions begins to be used.
+By means of dataset created on the step above is where the `dplyr`'s package functions begins to be used.
 In this fuction all measurements where the mean() and std() was calculed, was filtered through the `select()` and `contains()` function.

 In this step, from 581 initial measurements that had the data set just 33 columns were filtered through this function.
 Here, to disting this filtered parameter the function `mutate()` was used to insert a new column.

 ###Function 3 - Descriptive activity names